-This is the preliminary response to the source code audit report CodeBlau created for GNU Taler in Q2/Q3 2020.
-A final response with more details is expected later this year.
+This is the response to the source code audit report CodeBlau created for GNU Taler in Q2/Q3 2020.

 2 Management Summary

 We thank CodeBlau for their detailed report and thorough analysis.
 We are particularly impressed that they reported issues against components that were not even in-scope, and also that they found an interesting new corner case we had not previously considered.
 Finally, we also find several of their architectural recommendations to strengthen security to be worthwhile, and while some were already on our long-term roadmap, we will reprioritize our roadmap given their recommendations.